 URL Filtering Use Cases

-There are many ways to use URL Filtering beyond only blocking and allowing certain sites.
+There are many ways to enforce web page access beyond only blocking and allowing certain sites.
 For example, you can use multiple categories per URL to allow users to access a site, but block particular functions like submitting corporate credentials or downloading files.
 You can also use URL categories to enforce different types of policy, such as Authentication, Decryption, QoS, and Security.

-Read on for more about the different ways that you can use URL Filtering.
+Read on for more about the different ways that you can deploy URL filtering.

 Control web access based on URL category

-You can create a URL Filtering profile that specifies an action for a URL category and attach the profile to a policy rule.
+You can create a URL Filtering profile that specifies an action for a URL category and attach the profile to a Security policy rule.
 The firewall enforces policy against traffic based on the settings in the profile.
-For example, to block all gaming websites you could set the block action for the URL category games in the URL Filtering profile and attach it to the Security policy rule(s) that allow web access.
+For example, to block all gaming websites you would configure the block action for the games URL category in a URL Filtering profile.
+After, you’d attach the profile to the Security policy rule(s) that allow web access.

 Multi-Category URL Filtering

 Every URL can have up to four categories, including a risk category that indicates the likelihood a site will expose you to threats.
-More granular URL categorizations means that you can move beyond a basic “block-or-allow” approach to web access.
+More granular URL categorizations lets you move beyond a basic “block-or-allow” approach to web access.
 Instead, you can control how your users

 interactwith online content that, while necessary for business, is more likely to be used as part of a cyberattack.

 For instance, you might consider certain URL categories risky to your organization, but are hesitant to block them outright as they also provide valuable resources or services (like cloud storage services or blogs).
-Now, you can allow users to visit sites that fall into these types of URL categories while you protect your network by decrypting and inspecting traffic and enforcing read-only access to the content.
+Now, you can allow users to visit sites that fall into these types of categories while decrypting and inspecting traffic and enforcing read-only access to the content.

 Block or allow corporate credential submissions